slowernews/archi-project/README.md

 ---
 #### Subproject (phases):

-- concept or CON
+- concept or CON - CON
-- permit or BP
+- permit or PER - LIC
-- tender or TEN
+- tender or TEN - EXE
-- execution or EXE
+- building works or BLD - OBR
-- (project) management or PM
+- (project) management or PMI

 ---
 #### File naming: